enizvk/ekzones/README.md

 <summary><b>Will my zones survive updates?</b></summary>
 Yes.
 Your layouts live in <code>~/Library/Application Support/ekzones/</code>, and updates preserve both your config and your Accessibility grant.
 </details>

+##  Roadmap
+- Add ability to remember apps in zones with remember/restore functionality that will allow changing layout + app with single click.
+- Stability after user feedback
+- Improve Auto arrange algorithm
+- Support for new mac versions

 ## 📝 License
 [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)